frankstepanski/frankstepanski/README.md

 ### I'm a Software Engineer and Mentor!

-- 🔭  I’m currently building inexpensive ($5) courses on teachable.
+- 🔭  Currently building inexpensive ($5) courses on teachable.
-- 👯  I’m love collaborating on tools that can help people.
+- 👯  I’m addicting to helping people!
-- 💬  Ask me about anything web related.
+- 💬  Ask me anything about programming or web stuff.
 - ⚡ Fun fact: I love to travel to Japan.

 <table width="100%" border="1"><tr><td valign="top">